alvitawa/bigsim/README.md

 ## Tests

-We have written no tests.
+We have written no unit tests.
 There are, however, assertions in the code to ensure the reliability of the simulations.
 In particular, the file `pars.json` is guaranteed to match the parameters of all simulation logs inside the same directory (by default the log directories are inside `logs/`).